Family Code 271 Attorney's Fees and Costs

-As of the date we write this guide, Family Code 271 states:
+As of the date we write this guide, Family Code 271 has five parts to it.

-(c) An award of attorney’s fees and costs as a sanction pursuant to this section is payable only from the property or income of the party against whom the sanction is imposed, except that the award may be against the sanctioned party’s share of the community property.”
+Part Five: An award of attorney's fees and costs as a sanction pursuant to this section is payable only from the property or income of the party against whom the sanction is imposed, except that the award may be against the sanctioned party's share of the community property.

 The policy behind Family Code 271